Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/17 - End-to-End Testing/README.md

 **Skill Description**
 ----------
-The Fellow understands the importance of end-to-end testing and can apply end-to-end testing to test system dependencies and ensure data integrity across an application
+The Fellow understands the importance of end-to-end testing.
+The Fellow can apply end-to-end testing to test system dependencies and ensure data integrity across an application.

 **Output**
 ----------